Measuring Diameters & Distances3.3 - Understand how Eratosthenes and Aristarchus used observations of the Moon and Sun to determine successively:

 Confusingly, there were 2 different measurements for a stadia but scientists believe he used a unit which led to the circumference being within 1 degree of the modern known value.

-This is all the more remarkable as the town he used as his measurement was not directly to the south and was not exactly on the Tropic of Cancer.
-Even more brilliant is that he also invented the word 'Geography'.
+This is even more remarkable as the town he used as his measurement was not directly to the south and was not exactly on the Tropic of Cancer.
+As if that wasn’t enough, he also invented the word 'Geography'.

 Aristarchus of Samos and the diameters of the Moon, Sun and their distances

-A lunar eclipse allowed him to study the shadow of Earth over the Moon and determined that Earth was twice the size of the Moon.
-It's actually four times the size.
+A lunar eclipse allowed him to study the shadow of Earth over the Moon and determined that Earth was twice the size of the Moon

-He measured the width of both Sun and Moon and determined they were 2° of arc in width.
-This is approximately 4 times too large.
+He then measured the width of both Sun and Moon and determined they were 2° of arc in width.

-Next to understand the distances involved he attempted to triangulate the Moon, Sun and Earth.
+To understand the distances involved, he attempted to triangulate the Moon, Sun and Earth.
 He measured the angle between a quarter phase moon (what we call a half moon) and the Sun.
-He found the angle to be 87° and using the mathematics known at the time he derivied the Sun was between 18 to 20 times further away than moon.
-He was accurate in understanding that there was the same ratio between distance and size.
-Today we know the angle is 89.5° and the Sun is 400 times further than the Moon.
+He found the angle to be 87° and using the mathematics known at the time he derived the Sun was between 18 to 20 times further away than moon.